-New with Version 14.0, parameters for multiple Transform Engines can now be adjusted simultaneously on the Transform Engine menus, rather than having to change them separately for each Transform Engine.
-In addition, Effects Send for Transform Engines can now be activated or deactivated directly on the Transform Engine menu by double touching their delegation buttons.
+Parameters for multiple Transform Engines can be adjusted simultaneously on the Transform Engine menus, rather than having to change them separately for each Transform Engine.
+In addition, Effects Send for Transform Engines can be activated or deactivated directly on the Transform Engine menu by double touching their delegation buttons.